-- 1) the seedlings are less than 50 centimetres tall and unbranched, and - 2) the seedlings are not under the canopy area of any existing mangrove, and - 3) the removal is by hand or using hand-held tools (excluding motorised), and - 4) any removal is not undertaken between 1 August and 31 March (inclusive) to avoid disturbance of birds during breeding, roosting and nesting periods, and - 5) the seedlings are not within a mapped Significant Ecological Area, and - 6) the activity is not a non-complying activity under Rule C.1.4.8, and - 7) the activities comply with C.1.8 Coastal works general conditions.
+- 1) the seedlings are less than 50 centimetres tall and unbranched, and - 2) the seedlings are not under the canopy area of any existing mangrove, and - 3) the removal is by hand or using hand-held tools (excluding motorised), and - 4) any removal is not undertaken between 1 August and 31 March (inclusive) to avoid disturbance of birds during breeding, roosting and nesting periods, and - 5) the seedlings are not within a mapped Significant Ecological Area, and - 6) the activity is not a non-complying activity under C.1.4.8 Mangrove removal (including seedlings) within Sites and Areas of Significance to Tangata Whenua restricted discretionary activity, and - 7) the activities comply with C.1.8 Coastal works general conditions.

-The use of vehicles on the foreshore associated with mangrove removal is controlled by Rule C.1.5.1 Use of vehicles on beaches and other activities that disturb the foreshore and seabed.
+Note: The use of vehicles on the foreshore associated with mangrove removal is controlled by C.1.5.1 Use of vehicles on beaches and other activities that disturb the foreshore and seabed.